 How Ashbourne deals with plagiarism:

 - If, after further investigation, it is clear that the student has plagiarised the student will be given the opportunity to redraft the work in their own words and/or images and to properly acknowledge and credit, through direct quotes or otherwise, the original authors and/or sources.
 The work may then be re-submitted.

-Any dispute concerning the validity of work in relation to plagiarism may be resolved in a disciplinary meeting between the student and a senior member of staff (normally the Principal or Director of Studies or Principal).
+Any dispute concerning the validity of work in relation to plagiarism may be resolved in a disciplinary meeting between the student and a senior member of staff (normally Director of Studies or Principal).
 In the event that the dispute cannot be resolved, and it concerns plagiarism of exam-based coursework, the College may appoint an independent adjudicator.

 |Authorised by||The Principal|

-|Effective date of the policy||June 2018|
+|Effective date of the policy||June 2019|

 |Circulation||Teaching staff / all staff / parents / Students on request|

-|Review date||September 2019|
+|Review date||September 2020|